LispCookbook/cl-cookbook/files.md

                  ...
 ~~~

+### Set SBCL's default encoding format to utf-8

+Sometimes you don't control the internals of a library, so you'd
+better set the default encoding to utf-8.
+Add this line to your
+`~/.sbclrc`:

+    (setf sb-impl::*default-external-format* :utf-8)

+and optionnally

+    (setf sb-alien::*default-c-string-external-format* :utf-8)

 ### Looking one Character ahead

 You can 'look at' the next character of a stream without actually removing it